 Ruger certainly made a splash in the AR-15 market years ago with their high end SR-556 rifle, which costs well over a thousand dollars.
 But a couple of years ago they came out with an entry level sporting AR-15, called the AR-556, which can be purchased for less than half the price of the SR-556.

 The best thing about the AR-556 is that it comes loaded with many of the same features that you would expect on a higher end AR-15 rifle.
 The dust cover and a forward assist make it ready for combat and tactical training.
 The barrel is cold hammer forged, with a chrome-plated bolt carrier.
-Another plus to the AR-556 is its grip, which although Ruger made, strongly resembles a Magpul grip.
+Another plus to the AR-556 is its grip, which is Ruger made, but strongly resembles a Magpul grip.
 It’s far more ergonomic than many of the more classic style grips that come with similar budget ARs.

 If there’s a negative about the AR-556, it’s that it comes fitted very tightly.
 Swapping out the barrels or pushing out the pins to disassemble the gun will be a challenge at first because they will require a lot of force in order to be twisted or pushed out.
 They will loosen up over time, but you’re likely to be frustrated initially.

 All in all, the AR-556 is a solid sporting entry level AR that comes with many of the features you wouldn’t expect on an AR rifle in its class.
-It also comes with Ruger’s excellent warranty and can be found at around the six-hundred-dollar mark.
+It also comes with Ruger’s excellent warranty and can be found at around the $600 mark.

 SMITH & WESSON M&P15 SPORT II